tran-ethan/celestial-simulator/README.md

 You can run the program by directly executing the `main` method in the `MainApp` class directly from within your IDE.
 Ensure your IDE is configured to use the JDK 21 and has the necessary dependencies in `build.gradle` installed.

 ## License
-This project is licensed under the [MIT License](LICENSE).
-Planet textures were sourced from [Solar System Scope](https://www.solarsystemscope.com/textures/) in accordance with the Attribution 4.0 International License.
+This project is licensed under the